pseudoregalia-modding/pseudoregalia-archipelago/README.md

 [You can get the PopTracker pack for Pseudoregalia here.](https://github.com/Br00ty/pseudoregalia_brooty)

+# Extra Features
+- You can toggle Solar Wind once you've obtained it by pressing the top face button on controller or left ctrl on keyboard.
+- Entering `/messages mute` into the console will mute the sound effects of messages from Archipelago.
+- Entering `/messages hide` into the console will stop Archipelago messages from appearing in-game completely.

 # Mod Installation
 1. In Steam/steamapps/common, make a copy of your Pseudoregalia folder and rename it "Pseudoregalia_AP" (or whatever else you like).
 2. Extract the contents of pseudoregalia-archipelago.zip directly into "Pseudoregalia_AP".
 You should notice no change to the root folder, but the mod files will be added to the subfolders.